kmcdono2/gtaworkshop/readme.md

 - We will be using a Docker container of the [Edinburgh Geoparser](https://hub.docker.com/r/kmcdono2/eg/)
 - Download the `172172.txt` file from this Github repo and put it in a local folder
 - `cd` to that folder in your shell
+*I am aware that the following command doesn't work.
+In the process of adapting to Windows*
-- Run the following command to test: `cat 172172.txt | docker run -i -v $(pwd):/out kmcdono2/eg:latest ./run -t plain -g geonames -o /out 172172`
+- Run the following command to test: `cat 172172.txt | docker run -i -v cd:/out kmcdono2/eg:latest ./run -t plain -g geonames -o /out 172172`

 (Alternate Windows solution: [MobaXterm](https://mobaxterm.mobatek.net/))